Earth and Environmental Sciences Faculty 2018-2019

 The numerous contributions made by N. H. Winchell to the study of geology at the University of Minnesota were commemorated in 1988 with the renaming of the School as the Newton Horace Winchell School of Earth Sciences.
 Since Winchell's time many illustrious names in North American geosciences have been associated with the School, either as instructors or students.
 By its 125th anniversary in 1999, the Department had graduated over 2000 students.

 Built in 1887, Pillsbury Hall is the second oldest building on the Twin Cities Campus of the University of Minnesota and is listed on the National Register of Historic Buildings as part of the "old campus district".
 Up until August of 2017, Pillsbury Hall has been the proud home to the School of Earth Sciences. (read more about Pillsbury Hall).
 In August of 2017, we moved to the newly renovated John T. Tate Hall which we share with the School of Physics and Astronomy.
 John T. Tate Hall was originally completed in 1927 with two additions added in the 1960's.
 The recently completed renovation includes a large auditorium, about 30 research labs, 20 teaching labs, and 10 general purpose classroooms.
 Tate Hall now houses apoproximately 350 faculty, post-doctoral researchers, and graduate students, as well as, hundreds of visiting researchers.
 The department officially celebrated the grand opening of John.
 T. Tate Hall in March on 2018 with a private ribbon cutting and two days of public tours.
-We are very excited to continue to build our rich history of teaching, research, and outreach in our newly established home in John T. Tate Hall.
+In 2019, the university approved the addition of a new undergradaue degree option in Environmental Geoscience, with the department offering the degree in both a Bachelors of Science and a Bachelors of Arts.
+Following the addition of the Environmental Geoscience degrees, the university gave approval for the school and the department to change our name to the N.H.
+Winchell School of Earth and Environmental Sciences and the Department of Earth and Environmental Sciences.
+We are very excited to continue to build our rich history of teaching, research, and outreach under our new name and in our newly established home in John T. Tate Hall.